j1sk1ss/SelfCallPreprocessor/README.md

 - If it is, pass the structure itselves to the function' arguments list.
 - Restore the source code from an AST and pass it further.

-The final result of aforementioned operations is a code, where all function calls, that are marked as `selfcall`s, fulfiled with the structure' pointer:
+The final result of the aforementioned operations is the code, where all function calls, that are marked as `selfcall`s, fulfiled by a structure's pointer:
 ```c
 typedef struct __anon_struct_a_t {
     int (*foo)( struct __anon_struct_a_t* );